THE FUTURE OF WORK

 Flexible & functional

-Ways to earn your experiential learning credits
+Ways to earn your experiential learning requirement

 Here are a few ways to approach the requirement: